Fringe Benefits Provider Portal

 To be eligible to participate in fringe benefit plans administered by Fringe Benefit Group, healthcare providers must meet the following basic criteria:

-• Office Site Review – Site may be subject to office audit to ensure compliance with accessibility, recordkeeping, and OSHA standards.
+- Office Site Review – The site may be subject to an office audit to ensure compliance with accessibility, recordkeeping, and OSHA standards.

-• Credentialing Application – Complete credentialing packet and consent to credentialing process, which involves primary source verification of credentials, licenses and malpractice claims history.
+- Credentialing Application – Complete the credentialing packet and consent to the credentialing process, which involves primary source verification of credentials, licenses, and malpractice claims history.

 Maintaining fringe benefit group provider eligibility requires ongoing adherence to these standards as well as any additional participation criteria per the provider manual.
 Recredentialing is typically needed every 3 years.